-If the feedheating was unavailable at the high temperature end of the system and temperature differences in the boiler were not a problem, the loss of heating would have to be provided by the HT system in the steam generator.
+If the feedheating was unavailable at the high temperature end of the system and temperature differences in the boiler were not a problem, the loss of heating would have to be provided by the PHT system in the steam generator.
 The average temperature and pressure in the steam generator would fall, assuming reactor power is constant and in a reactor leading program, the BPC program would sense a mismatch and reduce the turbine load.

 The loss of feedheating would provide more steam flow to the condenser and would cause a mismatch between the heat lost by the steam and the heat gained by the CCW system.
-Even if the vacuum unloader did not operate, an increased pressure in the condenser would reduce the enthalpy drop across the turbine.
-This pressure increase would be too small to cause any measurable change in steam flow.
-Would the turbine power level change?
+Even if the vacuum deloader did not operate, an increased pressure in the condenser would reduce the steam flow through the turbine.
+Would the turbine power level change?!